 Report suspicious activity to Law Enforcement immediately and provide as much descriptive information as is possible.
 Keep emergency numbers either programmed into your phone or readily accessible.
 Never leave your keys in the vehicle while it is unattended.
 Park your vehicle in well -lit and highly visible areas.
 Keep a record of descriptive information about your vehicle: Vehicle Identification Number (VIN), License Plate number, make, model, color, and unique characteristics.
 Immobilize your moped when not in use by securing the wheels with a locking device and/or locking the moped to a fixed object.

 If you observe unusual activity, try to remember details as best you can.
 For example, what a person was wearing or any other identifiers like scars, tattoos or shoes.
 Please always be aware of your surroundings, avoid walking alone at night, and notify Law Enforcement immediately if you observe potentially dangerous situations or individuals.

-PepperEyes.com is dedicated to providing you with the best and most affordable self-defense products on the market to meet the security needs of you, your family members or your business, by assisting anyone who is unwilling to become a victim of crime.
-If you want to take personal responsibility for self-protection, home security, business security, purchase our high quality discount self-defense products and arm yourself with the knowledge about self-defense and security products and information of the best way to stay secure in an ever-increasing violent world.
+PepperEyes.com is dedicated to providing you with the best and most affordable self-defense products, and safety products on the market to meet the security needs of you, your family members or your business, by assisting anyone who is unwilling to become a victim of crime.
+If you want to take personal responsibility for protection, home security, business security, purchase our high quality discount self-defense products and arm yourself with the knowledge about self-defense and security products and information of the best way to stay secure in an ever-increasing violent world.
 In today’s society, being equipped mentally and physically is no longer an option.